 Gigabit Internet will help revolutionize the web in new ways.
-Imagine chatting with your doctors or teachers via HD video conference, or collaborating on a work or school project with contributors across the globe in real time, without delays.
+Imagine chatting with your doctors or teachers via HD video conference, or collaborating on a work or school project with contributors across the globe in real time.
 Imagine new online billing applications that don’t freeze.
 Or automatically saving all of your work to the cloud in a blink of an eye—and not having to worry about losing files in a computer crash.
 A gigabit is the Internet experience of the future.